Comprehensive Salary Management in Enterprises: 2026 Guide

 What is salary management?

-Salary management (or payroll management) refers to all the operations needed to calculate, declare and pay employee remuneration, while respecting legal and contractual obligations.
+Salary management (or payroll management) refers to the set of operations allowing you to calculate, declare and pay remuneration owed to employees, whilst complying with legal and contractual obligations.
 It encompasses:

-- Calculation of gross salary (working hours, bonuses, overtime, benefits in kind)
+- Calculation of gross salary (working time, bonuses, overtime, benefits in kind)

 - Application of employer and employee social contributions